aolney/ct-modular-book/docs/11-com-mod-generators.md

 Before proceeding, let's introduce some terminology.
 The audio rate signal source will be called the *modulator*.
 The oscillator receiving the modulation is the *carrier*.
-The depth, or strength, of modulation the carrier receives from the modulator will be called the *modulation index*.
+The strength of modulation the carrier receives from the modulator will be called the *modulation index*.
 The modulation index defines how much the parameter of the carrier changes around its default value.
 For example, if a carrier has a frequency of 800 Hz, the modulator may cause it to go +/- 1 Hz (from 799 to 801 Hz) or +/- 100 Hz (from 700 Hz to 900 Hz).
 The signal resulting from audio-rate modulation is the *output*.